 In 2001, Lafarge’s Specialty Materials division became Materis.
 Lafarge Peintures became Materis Paints in 2005.

-Between 1996 and 2007, Materis Paints became a global player by bringing together more than ten brands from across Europe (Spain, France, Italy, Portugal and Switzerland) and moved into emerging markets in Argentina and Morocco.
+Between 1996 and 2007, Materis Paints became a global player by bringing together more than ten brands from across Europe (Spain, France, Italy, Portugal and Switzerland) and moved into emerging markets in Morocco.

 In 2006, the French global long-term investment company Wendel became Materis’ main shareholder.

 In 2014, Materis Paints became a standalone company following the sale of the Materis Group’s other interests.
-The Group still has Wendel as a shareholder and is supported by a solid financial structure.